carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 265     0.2464066 0.7115490 0.2879052
 ~~~
 {: .output}
+Now, we are ready to compare the abundaces given by percantages of the samples with beta diversity indexes.

 ## Beta diversity

 As we mentioned before, the beta diversity is a measure of how alike or different our samples are (overlap between